NovatecConsulting/boomerang-opentelemetry-plugin/README.md

 ## Using with Angular

 This module provides Zone Context Manager with a dependency for zone-js for Web applications.
 If you use Angular you already have the zone-js.
 In this case, this might case some problems and you should use a custom build of this library where zone-js has been removed.

 ## Features

 Currently implemented features:

-* Automatic instrumentation of the asynhrounous XMLHttpRequest API and Fetch API, including B3 header propagation.
+* Automatic instrumentation of the asynchronous XMLHttpRequest API and Fetch API, including B3 header propagation.
 [More details ↗](https://www.npmjs.com/package/@opentelemetry/instrumentation-xml-http-request)
 * Automatic tracing of the initial page load including resource timings.
 * Automatic instrumentation of user interactions.
 * Automatic local context propagation using _Zone Context Manager_.
 [More details ↗](https://www.npmjs.com/package/@opentelemetry/context-zone)
 * Exporting collected spans to an OpenTelemetry collector.
-* Providing access to the OpenTelemtry Tracing-API for manual instrumentation.
+* Providing access to the OpenTelemetry Tracing-API for manual instrumentation.
 * Adding global variables to spans during runtime via _addVarToSpans()_
 * Tracing of the whole transaction with the document load span as root span